RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Related Work and Contribution

-Finally, the work of Spijkman et al. \cite{spijkman2022back, spijkman2019specification, spijkman2021alignment, spijkman2021requirements, spijkman2023summarization} offered valuable insights into requirements elicitation and documentation.
-Through multiple empirical studies, the authors examined the field of conversational requirements engineering and identified the significant challenges associated with manually extracting valuable information from conversations, citing the process as time-consuming and inefficient.
+Finally, the work of Spijkman et al. \cite{spijkman2022back, spijkman2019specification, spijkman2021alignment, spijkman2021requirements} offered insights into requirements elicitation and documentation.
+Through multiple studies, the authors examined the field of conversational requirements engineering; they identified the challenges associated with manually extracting valuable information from conversations, citing the process as time-consuming and inefficient.
 Recognizing the need for automation, they developed \textsc{REConSum} \cite{reconsum_spijkman_2023}, an automated approach able to summarize requirement conversations and locate speaker turns---particularly questions---that may eventually contain requirements-relevant information.
-These studies align closely with the goals of \textsc{RECOVER}, which also seeks to improve the efficiency and accuracy of requirements elicitation and documentation by leveraging advanced machine learning and large language model (LLM) technologies.
+These studies align closely with the goals of \textsc{RECOVER}, which also seeks to improve the efficiency and accuracy of requirements elicitation and documentation by leveraging advanced machine learning and LLM technologies. \revised{However, while \textsc{RECOVER} builds upon the core intuitions of \textsc{REConSum}, it introduces multiple modifications.
+First, whereas \textsc{REConSum} only identifies speaker turns where requirements might be discussed, \textsc{RECOVER} extends this process to fully elicit system requirements using an LLM after the first two steps.
+Second, while \textsc{REConSum} assumes that requirement-relevant information is best extracted from Q\&A patterns, we found this approach limiting, as it may overlook cases where stakeholders directly assert requirements without a preceding question.
+To mitigate this potential cause of inaccuracy, we inverted the original steps: instead of first identifying Q\&A patterns and then filtering for requirement-relevant turns, \textsc{RECOVER} first classifies conversation turns to determine which contain requirement-related information.
+Only then does it apply the Q\&A-based structuring to enhance context and facilitate requirement generation.
+Additionally, unlike \textsc{REConSum}, which relies on a predefined set of domain-specific terms to determine requirement relevance, \textsc{RECOVER} employs a machine learning-based classifier.
+This shift was required due to the step inversion---since classification occurs before Q\&A tagging, relying on static term-based filtering would have been insufficient to capture relevant turns.}